Maine Medical Marijuana Card Renewal >

 Voluntary registration can be done for a minor qualifying patient to acquire an MMJ card in Maine.
 When applying, the minor must also submit a written consent form from their parent or legal guardian, permitting them to use medical marijuana.
 This consent letter must be accompanied by a valid state-issued ID of the parent or legal guardian.
 The application must also be accompanied by a written certification to be issued by the medical provider.

-If the minor designate a caregiver other than the above listed, the caregiver must also register for an MMJ card (registry identification card).
+If the minor designates a caregiver other than the above listed, the caregiver must also register for an MMJ card (registry identification card).
 The caregiver must be:

 A minor can still access medical marijuana in Maine if they get issued a printed patient certification online by a registered medical provider.

 In 2018, the Maine Medical Marijuana Act was amended to eliminate using the word "qualifying" for debilitating health conditions.
-As a result, any health condition that an individual's physician recommends medical marijuana for can be used when applying for an MMJ card.
+As a result, any health condition that an individual's physician deems suitable for medical marijuana treatment qualifies for obtaining a patient certification or MMJ card.

 In Maine, qualifying patients do not need to register under the MMMP or possess an MMJ card (registry identification card).
 Application for MMJ cards at the Maine Department of Health is voluntary for a qualifying patient who has a written certification issued by their physician.
 The physician issuing the written certificate must be a registered member of the Maine Board of Licensure in Medicine.
 The written certification must conform to the provisions of the Maine Medical Use of Marijuana Program Rule.
 These provisions include: